 Synthetic resins are usually two-component systems consisting of the resin itself and a suitable hardener.
-After mixing, curing takes place through a chemical reaction that releases heat (exothermic reaction).
-All the synthetic resins you get at bildhau cure at room temperature (20 °C).
-The room temperature and the humidity in the working room can significantly influence the curing behaviour of the individual compounds.
-As a rule, the compounds should not be processed at temperatures below 15 °C; a temperature of about 18 °C to 25 °C is optimal in order not to disturb the curing processes.
+After mixing, curing takes place through a chemical reaction in which heat is released (exothermic reaction).
+All synthetic resins available from bildhau cure at room temperature (20 °C).
+The room temperature and humidity in the working area can significantly influence the curing behaviour of the individual compounds.
+As a rule, the compounds should not be processed at temperatures below 15 °C; a temperature of around 18 °C to 25 °C is ideal so as not to disrupt the curing processes.

 Synthetic resins include casting resins and gelcoats based on polyester resin , epoxy resin or polyurethane resin .
 Polyester resin and epoxy resin are transparent.
 Acrylic resin is also a synthetic resin, but has a plaster-like appearance.
 Instead of a hardener, a mineral powder is added to the acrylic resin.
 The synthetic resins have different properties and are therefore suitable for very different applications.> read more